fleetdm/fleet/handbook/engineering.md

 ### How to prevent most of this

-The best way we’ve got so far to prevent any scaling issues is to load test things. **Every new feature must have its corresponding osquery-perf implementation as part of the PR, and it should be tested at a scale that is reasonable for the feature**.
+The best way we’ve got so far to prevent any scaling issues is to load test things. **Every new feature must have its corresponding osquery-perf implementation as part of the PR, and it should be tested at a reasonable scale for the feature**.

 Besides that, you should consider the answer(s) to the following question: how can I know that the feature I’m working on is working and performing well enough?
 Add any logs, metrics, or anything that will help us debug and understand what’s happening when things unavoidably go wrong or take longer than anticipated.

 **HOWEVER** (and forgive this Captain Obvious comment): do NOT optimize before you KNOW you have to.
 Don’t hesitate to take an extra day on your feature/bug work to load test things properly.

-## What have we learned so far
+## What have we learned so far?

 This is a document that evolves and will likely always be incomplete.
 If you feel like something is missing, either add it or bring it up in any way you consider.